palogama/booking-app/README.txt

 - I'd use the staging API provided in the file.
 - I wasn't able to run the test because the latest Expo + React Native version is ahead of Jest support.
 I tried resolving version conflicts but I didn't have time to make it work: with more time, I’d solve this and add a navigation test.
--I'd implement basic accesibility: font scaling and readable labels, as accessibility is something I give special importance to.
+- I'd implement basic accesibility: font scaling and readable labels, as accessibility is something I give special importance to.
--In addition, if I had to redo the project, I'd put extra attention on maintaining organized and well explained GitHub commits.
+- In addition, if I had to redo the project, I'd put extra attention on maintaining organized and well explained GitHub commits.

 ---